PSA's card grading prices have been quite volatile thoughout the past several years.

 The acquisition of Collector's Universe (the parent of PSA) has brought about a multitude of operational changes to improve PSA's grading service.

-Still, that hasn't stopped collectors from thinking PSA is the devil of the industry, controlling the fortunes of the hobby, and squeezing every last dime from grading fees.
+Still, that hasn't stopped collectors from thinking PSA (aka Professional Sports Authenticator) is the devil of the industry, controlling the fortunes of the hobby, and squeezing every last dime from grading fees.

-In a recent update, PSA announced that it was instituting $22 Bulk Card grading for members of its PSA Collector's Club (annual $99 fee).
-Note for these bulk submissions, one must send in a minimum of 25 cards.
+In a recent update, PSA announced that it was instituting $19 Bulk Card grading for members of its PSA Collector's Club (annual $99 fee).
+Note for these PSA bulk submissions, you must send in a minimum of 20 cards.
 And the declared value maximium value is $199.
-And expected turnaround time is 120 days.
+And expected turnaround time on your PSA slab is reduced from 120 to 65 days.

 *Note, the ‘declared value’ is what you estimate your card will be worth after PSA grades it.
 This is not an exact science, and is mostly used for insurance purposes.
 Assuming that you don’t abuse the system, PSA won’t upcharge you if you are slighly off on value expectations, but it can happen.

-Aside From Bulk Grading What Are The Other Options For Grading With PSA?
+Aside From Bulk Grading What Are The PSA Grading Service Levels?

-For non-bulk submissions, members of PSA's Collector Club can submit individual cards at the 'Value Service' level at a cost of $30 per card.
+For non-bulk grading submissions, PSA Collectors Club Members can submit individual cards at the 'Value Service' level at a cost of $30 per card.
 This grading level allows for up to a $499 declared value.
 PSA claims that the 'Value' service level will be returned in 90-120 days.

-For collectors looking for a bit of a quicker turnaround time, the 'Standard' grading level at $50 is probably the best bet.
-PSA ups the declared value to $999 with a turnaround time of 45-90 days.
+For collectors looking for a bit of a quicker turnaround time, the 'Value Plus' grading level at $40 is probably the best bet.
+PSA ups the declared value to $499 with a turnaround time of 20 days.

 For more information on card grading services please see our comprehensive guide Sports Card Grading 101: The Definitive Tutorial

 So, ultimately, its a good sign that grading prices are normalizing.
-Although this is somewhat at the expense of the graders themselves - according to Gem Rate, PSA has seen an 11% drop in cards graded over the past month.
+Although this is somewhat at the expense of the graders themselves - according to Gem Rate, there has been an 11% drop in PSA graded cards graded over the past month.

 Now that the grading backlogs are clearing, if we see more softness in pricing, we could start to see more competiveness in terms of pricing.